Support for Graduate Instructors

 Writing 7101 is a one-credit course, offered S/U only.
 Writing 7101 begins in the first week of the fall or spring term and meets weekly on Thursday evenings for six weeks.

-Graduate Writing Service
+Consultations at the Graduate Writing Service

 Graduate Writing Service tutors – experienced teachers of writing from multiple disciplines – work with Cornell graduate students, post-docs, and faculty to refine and develop strategies for planning, drafting, and revising teaching materials.